 - Cut and prohibit all examples from the page: The course of action for which this page is named — what's left is a readable definition and some scar tissue saying "No examples please.
 This only defines the term."
 Everything else goes in the wastebasket.note

 - Move examples to another wiki entirely.
 This measure is rarely taken, but it has happened, usually for content that gets too family-unfriendly for our tastes.
-Examples include Fetish Fuel and Perverse Sexual Lust.
+Examples include Fetish Fuel.

 For more detailed reasons behind cutting examples, have this format:

 - Page X: Reason (Additional Notes) — also Permalocked (if it is locked)

 - Basically any member of the Permanent Red Link Club (aside from This Troper, and other deliberate redlinks).